Electronic publishing: Process

 The electronic publishing process follows some aspects of the traditional paper-based publishing process but differs from traditional publishing in two ways: 1) it does not include using an offset printing press to print the final product and 2) it avoids the distribution of a physical product (e.g., paper books, paper magazines, or paper newspapers).
 Because the content is electronic, it may be distributed over the Internet and through electronic bookstores, and users can read the material on a range of electronic and digital devices, including desktop computers, laptops, tablet computers, smartphones or e-reader tablets.
-The consumer may read the published content online a website, in an application on a tablet device, or in a PDF document on a computer.
+The consumer may read the published content online on a website, in an application on a tablet device, or in a PDF document on a computer.
 In some cases, the reader may print the content onto paper using a consumer-grade ink-jet or laser printer or via a print-on-demand system.
 Some users download digital content to their devices, enabling them to read the content even when their device is not connected to the Internet (e.g., on an airplane flight).